California Psalms

 16 Nothing here is vacant, nothing idle.

-17 All is in flood with clashing rhythm and breath —
+17 All is suffused with sparring beat and breath —

-sands, precipices’ festal shade of subterranean fire, a bloody ochre
+sands, bluffs’ festal hue of subterranean fire, a bloody ochre

-meeting plush green hills expanding like a swollen-chested
+meeting plush green hills that sprawl out like the ripe chest

 18 What doesn’t this place have!